The Waorani People: The Nomads of the Rainforest and their Lifestyle.

 These last two groups are still wandering in depth of the Yasuni Biosphere Reserve, living the way it means to be thousands of years ago, they represent thousands of years of Amazon Rainforest knowledge and experience for mankind.

 The Waorani People are moving all the time, from one place to another, using and cultivating the forest resources and always planning where to move next.

-The Nature of the Rainforest is everything for them, the forest provides them all: shelter, food, love, friends, spirits and gods.
+The Nature of the Rainforest is everything for them, the forest provides them all: shelter, food, love, friends, spirits, and gods.

-After the seasonal hunting and gathering they would embark into a new lands to find a new living location in the immensity of the forest, once they find it, new plans come along with it and a basic farming is the first activity do when a new spot to live was found.
+After the seasonal hunting and gathering they would embark into new lands to find a new living location in the immensity of the forest, once they find it, new plans come along with it and basic farming is the first activity do when a new spot to live was found.

-The Nomads of the Rainforest have a different approach to live needs, on doing things only because they like them or they need it to be done in order to continue living in harmony with the forest itself.
+The Nomads of the Rainforest have a different approach to live needs, on doing things only because they like them or they need it to be done to continue living in harmony with the forest itself.